Module nafparserpy.layers

 Classes can be instantiated through their (dataclass) constructor.
 You should pass (in order): compulsory attributes, compulsory subelements (as objects), optional subelements (as objects), optional attributes (as a dict).

-Additionally, some classes provide a higher-level create
+Additionally, some classes provide a higher-level create method.
+For instance, the Entity class create method

 allows to create an entity from its id, type, and covered tokens/terms: